protocol/launchpad/content/en/curriculum/ipfs/basics/index.md

 {{< youtube EkQfoQprA8s >}}

 ### Start and Stop an IPFS Node
-In the previous tutorial, you learned how to start and stop and IPFS node in the command line.
+In the previous tutorial, you learned how to start and stop an IPFS node in the command line.

 * Run `ipfs daemon` in the CLI to start your new node